 The Psalmist proclaims: “Heaven is declaring God’s glory; the sky is proclaiming his handiwork (Ps.
 19:1).”
 Next, David states in verse 7, “The Lord’s instruction is perfect, reviving one’s very being.”
 These two statements have often been associated with general and special revelation because they both unveil the character of God.
 In this paper, I will define both of these terms and describe the nature of their authority as well as their relationship to one another.

 What do stars, birds, earthquakes, waterfalls, and trees all have in common?
 They express the general revelation of God’s invisible qualities—His eternal power and divine nature (Rom.
 1:20).
 This knowledge is self-evident to every human being, regardless of their religious orientation.
-Therefore, because creation and intelligent design implies a Creator, who has revealed His attributes, all people are without excuse when they deny God’s existence.
+Therefore, because creation and intelligent design imply a Creator, who has revealed His attributes, all people are without excuse when they deny God’s existence.

 Furthermore, the apostle Paul stated even unbelievers, who have no written record of God’s law, still know intuitively moral rightness and wrongness due to their conscience.
 The Bible states: “When Gentiles who have not the law do by nature what the law requires, they are a law to themselves, even though they do not have the law.
 They show that what the law requires is written on their hearts (Rom.
 2:14-15).”
 Consequently, when people disobey their consciences, they are sinning against God and will be rightfully judged for their wrongdoing, even apart from the law.